Addressing Self-Sabotage: Optimizing Neural Pathways for Personal Growth

 A pivotal moment came when Leeza realized that basing her self-worth on performance reviews was akin to building her house on shifting sands.
 Leeza actually self-imploded and became her absolute own worst enemy!
 Through intensive cognitive restructuring, she learned to anchor her sense of self in her values, skills, and potential for growth rather than in fleeting assessments.

-As Leeza’s confidence grew, I leveraged my extensive network in the banking industry to secure her an interview at an even more prestigious institution.
+As Leeza’s confidence that grows as imposter syndrome is unmasked grew, I leveraged my extensive network in the banking industry to secure her an interview at an even more prestigious institution.
 But I didn’t stop there.
 Knowing the competitive nature of high-level banking positions, I put Leeza through a rigorous program of pressurized interviewing techniques.
 I knew that this would help her gain confidence and, because this is a technique I am very adroit at, I inherently knew this would abolish the pattern of Leeza being her own worst enemy.

 Now, with each mock interview, Leeza was learning to become her own best advocate instead of her own worst enemy.
 The pressurized interview training not only prepared her for tough questions but also reinforced her newfound self-belief, further dismantling the habit of being her own worst enemy that had held her back for so long.